-Parents/Guardians have an influential role to play in assisting and encouraging their children to fully participate in Gaelic Games, whether by playing our games or attending training or coaching sessions.

-In common with Coaches and Club personnel the Parents/Guardians of underage players should act as role models for their children as they participate in Gaelic Games.
+Parents/Guardians have an influential role to play in assisting and encouraging their children to fully participate in Gaelic Football, whether by playing our games or attending training or coaching sessions.
+Our Associations constantly seek the active participation of all parents and guardians, particularly at Club level, where the ethos of volunteerism forms the basis of our community led Club.
+In common with Coaches and Club personnel the Parents/Guardians of underage players should act as role models for their children as they participate in Gaelic Football.

-PARENTS/GUARDIANS SHOULD ENCOURAGE THEIR CHILD TO: • Always play by the rules. • Improve their skills levels. • Appreciate everybody on their team, regardless of ability. • Maintain a balanced and healthy lifestyle with regard to exercise, food, rest and play.
+PARENTS/GUARDIANS SHOULD ENCOURAGE THEIR CHILD TO:

+- Always play by the rules.

+- Improve their skills levels.

+- Appreciate everybody on their team, regardless of ability.

+• Maintain a balanced and healthy lifestyle with regard to exercise, food, rest and play.
 Advice may be sought if necessary from Club officials on this issue.

-PARENTS/GUARDIANS SHOULD LEAD BY EXAMPLE: • Adopt a positive attitude to their children's participation in our games. • Respect officials' decisions and encourage children to do likewise. • Do not exert undue pressure on your child. • Never admonish your own child or any other child for their standard of play. • Be realistic in their expectations. • Show approval for effort, not just results. • Avoid asking a child or young person, 'How much did you score today' or 'What did you win by' or 'What did you lose by.'
-Ask them 'Did they enjoy themselves.' • Never embarrass a child or use sarcastic remarks towards a player. • Applaud good play from all teams. • Do not criticise playing performances.
-Identify how improvements may be made. • Do not seek to unfairly affect a game or player. • Do not enter the field of play unless specifically invited to do so by an official in charge.
+PARENTS/GUARDIANS SHOULD LEAD BY EXAMPLE:

+- Adopt a positive attitude to their children's participation in our games. - Respect officials' decisions and encourage children to do likewise. - Do not exert undue pressure on your child. - Never admonish your own child or any other child for their standard of play. - Be realistic in their expectations. - Show approval for effort, not just results. - Avoid asking a child or young person, 'How much did you score today' or 'What did you win by' or 'What did you lose by.'
+Ask them 'Did they enjoy themselves.' - Never embarrass a child or use sarcastic remarks towards a player. - Applaud good play from all teams.

+- Do not criticise playing performances.
+Identify how improvements may be made. - Do not seek to unfairly affect a game or player. - Do not enter the field of play unless specifically invited to do so by an official in charge.

+PARENTS/GUARDIANS SHOULD:

-PARENTS/GUARDIANS SHOULD: • Complete and return the registration/permission and medical consent forms for their child's participation in the Club. • Inform the Coaches, and any other relevant Club personnel, of any changes in their child's medical or dietary requirements prior to coaching sessions, games or other activities. • Ensure that their child punctually attends coaching sessions/games or other activities. • Provide their child with adequate clothing and equipment as may be required for the playing of our games including for example helmets, shin guards, gum shields etc. • Ensure that the nutrition/hydration and hygiene needs of their child are met.
+• Complete and return the annual registration/permission and medical consent forms for their child's participation in the Club.

+• Inform the Coaches, and any other relevant Club personnel, of any changes in their child's medical or dietary requirements prior to coaching sessions, games or other activities.

+• Ensure that their child punctually attends coaching sessions/games or other activities.

+• Provide their child with adequate clothing and equipment as may be required for the playing of our games including for example helmets, shin guards, gum shields etc.

+• Ensure that the nutrition/hydration and hygiene needs of their child are met.

-• Never encourage your child(ren) to consume non-prescribed drugs or take performance enhancing supplements. • Listen to what their child may have to say. • Show approval whether the team wins, loses or draws a game. • Never attempt to meet their own needs and aspirations for success and achievement through their children's participation in games.
+• Never encourage your child(ren) to consume non-prescribed drugs or take performance enhancing supplements.

+- Listen to what their child may have to say. - Show approval whether the team wins, loses or draws a game.

+• Never attempt to meet their own needs and aspirations for success and achievement through their children's participation in games.